Dr H Shercliff, Dr C Barlow and Dr G McShane

 - Welding technology (fusion, friction, laser, ultrasonic), and other joining processes (mechanical, adhesives).

-- Selection of joining and surface engineering processes in design.
+- Selection of surface engineering, joining and AM processes in design.

 - Processing as the origin of defects and failures (microstructure, damage, residual stress).